-Federal regulations require that all students meet Satisfactory Academic Progress (SAP) standards to maintain eligibility for federal financial aid.
-SAP monitors students’ academic work in three categories:
+Federal regulations require that you meet Satisfactory Academic Progress (SAP) standards to maintain your eligibility for federal financial aid.
+SAP monitors your academic work in three categories:

-Check your SAP Status:
+Check your SAP Status

-- Turn off your internet browser’s pop up blocker.
+- Turn off your internet browser’s pop-up blocker

-- Locate the drop down box that says “other financial…”
+- Locate the drop-down box that says “other financial…”

-- Choose “Check SAP Status.”
+- Choose “Check SAP Status”